turbidwater/ChunkEMailANE/README.md

 a navigateToURL call, but there are character limits for doing things that way.
 If you want to prepopulate with a big chunk of email, this
 ANE aims to help you do it.

-This extension is Android only.
+This extension is Android only (with desktop simulator support).
 There is no intention of supporting iOS.
 Instead try https://github.com/pkoscierzynski/NativeMailExtension.
-The hope is to get it working with desktop simulators as well.

 ## Projects
 * **ChunkEMailLib**